A programme about space, sound and artistic attitude – with four very different perspectives on composing today.

 In his “Phoenix” cycle, his student Detlev Müller-Siemens adopted his teacher’s melodic and harmonic complexity in his own way.
 Describing his music, he speaks of “proliferating, meandering lines floating freely in space between always the same opening and closing notes – like flocks of birds – all of which have a melodic-harmonic ‘ground color’ in common.
 Overall, each of the three pieces moves in its own way between the extremes of a stony-compact sonority on the one hand, and a line-like, meandering melodicism on the other.”

-According to the Covid-19 ordinance of the canton BS of 20th of November 2020, only a maximum of 15 people were allowed at public events.
+According to the Covid-19 ordinance of the canton BS of 20th of November 2020, only a maximum of 15 people were permitted at public events at the time of the concerts.
+A live stream of the concerts was also broadcast.

 All three Swiss composers on this program are connected with Basel.
 Pianist Christoph Delz lived in Riehen until his early death.
 “Siegel” with its unmistakably brittle instrumentation (winds and percussion) is a piano concerto in disguise, which he premiered himself.
 Jacques Wildberger, also from Riehen has taught at the Basel Music Academy.
 His “Zeitebenen” led to controversial reactions at its premiere at the “Darmstädter Ferienkurse”.
 In this virtuoso piece, four instrumental duos dialogue with each other in various combinations.
 It has been played far too rarely since then and is worth rediscovering.
 Cellist Alfred Knüsel, born in Lucerne, lives in Basel.
 As a composer, he is more of an outsider and cannot be assigned to any established style.
 Each work forms its own “cosmos”.
 His new composition is a further development of his trio “Intarsie”, which he wrote in 2017 in memory of our friend and drummer Daniel Buess, who died prematurely in 2016.